joneshf/purs-tools/cmd/purs-compile/README.md

 `purs-compile` is meant to be a drop-in replacement for `purs compile`.
 Anything that currently works with `purs compile` should also work with `purs-compile`.

+This binary accepts a `--include` flag.
+If this flag points to a directory of pre-compiled artifacts, this binary will attempt to use them.
+This flag can be supplied multiple times to work with pre-compiled artifacts in multiple locations.

 ### Compiling without dependencies

 If we have a few modules to compile and we don't have any dependencies: